 Push Notification Service

-- APNs (Apple Push Notification Service): For iOS devices
+- APNs (Apple Push Notification Service): For iOS devices.

-- FCM (Firebase Cloud Messaging): For Android devices and web push
+- FCM (Firebase Cloud Messaging): For Android devices and web push.

-- Web Push Protocol: For browser notifications
+- Web Push Protocol: For browser notifications.

 Key Challenges:

-- Platform-specific payload formats
+- Different payload formats per platform.

-- Certificate/key rotation for APNs
+- Key rotation for APNs.

 Email Service